f4bio/fifa22-alt-tab-disable/README.md

 ## TODOs

+not sure of any of these are even possible... users are very suspicous about stuff like this. also, not trying to hide anyhting here (its FOSS), but this tool does act the same way actually harmuful tools do - its kind of the nature of the beast.

 * how to improve "trojan" detection rate at [virustotal](https://www.virustotal.com/gui/file/8d5776b21b2a1eed07bec47171ff382ed7094ca02fb7534cba7b4f245209e3be?nocache=1)
 * how to not trigger chrome's "this file is dangerous" ting
-* how to not trigger windows UAC (even possible? maybe admin rights?)
+* how to not trigger windows UAC
+* other things, currently mentioned in code
+* write todo comments from code in here :D